siddoshi93/InsightAgent/proc/README.md

 InsightFinder agent can be used to monitor system performance metrics on bare metal machines or virtual machines.

+###### Instructions to register a project in Insightfinder.com
+1) Go to the link https://insightfinder.com/

+2) Sign in with the user credentials or sign up for a new account.

+3) Go to Settings and Register for a project under "Insight Agent" tab.

+4) Give a project name, select Project Type as "Private Cloud".
+When registered a project license key is sent to the registered email account.

 ###### Pre-requisites:
 This pre-requisite is needed on the machine which launches deployInsightAgent.py.
 For Debian and Ubuntu, the following command will ensure that the required dependencies are installed: